cemozbas/DSA210-Project/README.md

 - Do rainy days significantly reduce daily bike ride numbers?
 - Is there a meaningful difference between weekday and weekend bike usage?
 - How do daily trip counts fluctuate over time during the winter months?
+- Can we predict trip volume using weather and calender features?

 ---